istio/istio/samples/helloworld/gateway-api/README.md

 for run in {1..10}; do curl http://$INGRESS_HOST/hello; done
 ```

-Since no version routing has been configured, you should see an equal split of traffic, about half serviced by helloworld-v1 and the other half serviced by helloworld-v2.
+Since no version routing has been configured, you should see an equal split of traffic, about half handled by helloworld-v1 and the other half handled by helloworld-v2.

 ## Configure weight-based routing